A Home Inspection Report is a wise precaution. The fee is a small price to pay for the peace of mind that comes with

 A qualified house inspector will go over the property from basement to roof-top, inside and out.
 They'll closely examine the visible structural components, including the roof, insulation and the electrical, plumbing, heating and air conditioning systems.
+An appropriately qualified inspector will alos check for the presence of mould.
 If appliances are included in the purchase transaction, a thorough inspector may even check them for proper operation and record serial numbers.

 A report usually identifies patent defects (clearly visible to a trained eye) and often the symptoms of latent defects (not clearly visible), any of which could mean costly repairs or replacements.

 For property with more than one building, such as a farm or recreational home, an inspector will normally charge a slightly higher fee to inspect the outbuildings.
 Thus, you may want to clarify their fee before they commence the inspection.

 However, it must be made clear that